k2s09/old-website/content/post/2022-07-13-article-ideas.md

 🔴 My Choices in Music
 🔴 My Choices in Gaming
 🔴 Are you happy?
-🔴 My interest in design and typography
+🔴 The importance of design and typography
 🔴 My learnings in web development
 🔴 Investing in yourself
 🔴 Sugary cravings
 🔴 Modern Hermits
-🔴 Religion as a form of mass control
+🔴 Religion and Spirituality
-🔴 Modern Healthcare - The greatest invention of the modern era
+🔴 Modern Healthcare
-🔴 Hilarious iterations of corporate speak